mark-jy/PRIMs-cl/yji_log.md

+#### 2020-08-18
+added edl as an alternative to context-op learning (note. since there can be infinitely many contexts, the Vtotal term is always divided by a ref.no to prevent it going over above 1)

 #### 2020-08-14
-add negative learning to "context-out" failedOp overload
+added negative learning to "context-out" failedOp overload

 #### 2020-08-05
 trace declarative chunks